Creating a Cell Plugin

 }

-export type TagPlugin = CellPlugin<"tag", TagData, TagConfig, TagActions>;
+export type TagPlugin = CellPlugin<"tag", TagData, TagConfig>;

 Implement the Plugin